History of India–United States relations: Devyani Khobragade incident

 Nancy J. Powell, the U.S. ambassador to India, resigned following the incident, which was widely seen by India "as fallout from the imbroglio."
 Some commentators suggested that the incident and response could lead to wider damage in U.S.–India relations.
 Former Finance Minister Yashwant Sinha called for the arrest of same-sex companions of US diplomats, citing the Supreme Court of India's upholding of Section 377 of the Indian Penal Code whereby homosexuality is illegal in India.
 Former State Department legal advisor John Bellinger questioned whether the decision to arrest and detain Khobragade was "wise policy ... even if technically permissible" under the Vienna Convention on Consular Relations, while Robert D. Blackwill, the former U.S. ambassador to India from 2001 to 2003, said the incident was "stupid."
 Nevertheless, within a year of the incident, U.S.-India relations were warming again, as U.S. President Obama visited India in January 2015.

-Speaking at Harvard Law School in 2014, the U.S. Attorney for the Southern District of New York, Preet Bharara, in the Khobragade case, said: "(It was) not the crime of the century but a serious crime nonetheless, that is why the State Department opened the case, that is why the State Department investigated it.
-That is why career agents in the State Department asked career prosecutors in my office to approve criminal charges."
-Bharara, who was born in India, said that he was upset by attacks on him in the Indian press.

-Khobragade was originally a highly sympathetic figure in India, as Indians viewed her arrest as an affront to national dignity.
-Opinions in India shifted, however, after Khobragade was the subject of two inquiries by the Indian government.
-One internal investigation found that Khobragade had violated regulations "by failing to inform the government that her children had been issued American passports" and resulted in Khobragade being administratively disciplined; a second inquiry was held into Khobragade's series of interviews about the case, undertaken without authorization from the Ministry of External Affairs.